Frequently Asked Questions¶

 For what reasons can files be stacked?

-- Files sharing exactly the same file and folder name will always be stacked, for example
+- Files that share the same file and folder name (except for the file extension) are always stacked, for example

 /2018/IMG_1234.jpg